-Not only for the reasons listed here, but because taking a stand will help you guide your brand in the right direction.
-Think of this as if you’re drawing a line in the sand between you + your audience, and then everyone else.
+Not only for the reasons listed here but because taking a stand will help you guide your brand in the right direction.
+Think of this as if you’re drawing a line in the sand between your tribe and everyone else.

-Everything you do is going with your brand is going to make that line deeper and deeper.
+Everything you do with your brand is going to etch that line deeper and deeper.
 With me?

 You know what every entrepreneur has in common?